lee-har/email-addressor/README.md

 # Email Inbox Address Counter

-This Python script connects to your Gmail account via IMAP, extracts sender email addresses from all emails in your inbox, counts the number of emails per sender, and exports the results to a text file.
+This Python script connects to your email account via IMAP, extracts sender email addresses from all emails in your inbox, counts the number of emails per sender, and exports the results to a text file.
 It includes a progress bar to track processing.

 ## Features
 - Connects to Gmail (or other IMAP-supported email providers).